Dmarabito/Daniel-Marabito-s-Portfolio/sql/IT2351EnterpriseDatabaseSystems/Assignment8DigimonCardDatabase/README.md

 # the 8th part is the card table, it has a foreign key refrencing type.
 # the 9th part was making card traits table is an associated entitiy table between card and traits.
 # The 10th table credits tale this is the one I thought I would have to make null, ended up inserting an unknown value in artist instead.
+# the 11th table is colorOfCards an associated table between colors and cards.